ntpythondev/testpypi2019/README.md

 User needs to provide the following parameters to this function as per the below sequence to load a Json file&#39;s data into Oracle database -

-- Absolute file path of a Json file
+- A Json file (with absolute file path)
 - Metadata variable created in STEP 1
 - Oracle database &#39;Hostname&#39;
 - Oracle database &#39;Port&#39;